SirAnvar/p5.js-code-hints-brackets/README.md

-# p5.js code hints brackets
+# p5.js code hints for brackets code editor

+  This is a very early version so might not include everything.